Publish a video layer

 12. On the ArcGIS Excalibur browser tab, click Connect to Canvas.

-The video layer is added to a new exploitation canvas, where it can be interacted with and analyzed.
-By default, the exploitation canvas has two panels: the Map Panel, which shows a map of the location where the video was taken, and the Focus Panel, which shows the video.
+The video layer is added to the canvas, where it can be interacted with and analyzed.
+By default, the canvas has two panels: the Map Panel, which shows a map of the telemetry and location where the video was taken, and the Focus Panel, which shows the video.

 Default exploitation canvas